-- Own, or hold a contractual right to cut, the timber for a period of more than 1 year before it is cut, - 2) Cut the timber for sale or use in your trade or business, and - Elect to treat the cutting of timber as a sale or exchange of property used in a trade or business (regardless of whether the timber is includible in inventory or held primarily for sale to customers).
+- Own, or hold a contractual right to cut, the timber for a period of more than 1 year before it is cut, and - 2) Cut the timber for sale or for use in your trade or business.

-Election.
+Making the election.
 You make your election on your return for the year the cutting takes place by including in income the gain or loss on the cutting, and including a computation of your gain or loss.
 You do not have to make the election in the first year you cut timber.
 You may choose to make it in any year to which the election would apply.
 If the timber is partnership property, the election is made on the partnership return.
 This election cannot be made on an amended return.

 Once you have made the election, it remains in effect for all later years, unless you revoke it.

-You may revoke an election you made for a tax year beginning after 1986 only if you can show undue hardship and get the consent of the Internal Revenue Service (IRS).
+Revoking a post-1986 election.
+You can revoke an election you made for a tax year beginning after 1986 only if you can show undue hardship and get the consent of the Internal Revenue Service (IRS).
 Thereafter, you may not make any new election unless you have the consent of IRS.

-Special revocation.
-A special rule for any election you made for a tax year beginning before 1987 allows you to revoke it for any tax year ending after 1986 without the consent of IRS.
+Revoking a pre-1987 election.
+You can revoke an election you made for a tax year beginning before 1987 without the consent of IRS.
 You can revoke the election by attaching a statement to your tax return for the year the revocation is to be effective.
 If you make this special revocation, which can be made only once, you can make a new election without the consent of IRS.
 Any further revocation will require the consent of IRS.